nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 ### Patient dissent ###

-Provider systems **MUST** ensure that Patient Consent is respected (for example, where express dissent is recorded then data is not shared).
+Provider systems **MUST** ensure that Patient Consent is respected (for example where express dissent is recorded then data is not shared).

 ## Cross organisation audit and provenance transport ##